How to Make Cold Brew Tea

 The four items you will need are…

-- Iced Tea Maker is optional but makes the process easier and beautiful way to serve cold brew iced tea.
+3. Iced Tea Maker is optional but makes the process easier and beautiful way to serve cold brew iced tea.
 This gorgeous, iced tea maker makes 6 delicious servings of iced tea.
+The iced tea maker holds 6 cups or 48 ounces up to the bottom of the metal ring.
 In addition, it comes with an integrated ice holder to keep your tea cool all day long without watering down your tea.
 The Assunta iced tea maker glass pitcher is heat-resistant and the plastic tea infuser and ice holder is BPA free.
 Therefore, if you prefer to make traditional iced tea or sun tea, you can make it in the iced tea maker too.
-(In addition, we have also included instruction on how to make cold brew iced tea without an iced tea maker below.)
+(In addition, we have also included instructions on how to make cold brew iced tea without an iced tea maker below.)

 Step by Step Process Using the Iced Tea Maker

-How to Make Iced tea with Loose Leaf Tea?
+How to Make Cold Brew Iced tea with Loose Leaf Tea?

 Figure 1 – Cold Brew Steep Times

-How to Make Iced Tea with Tea Bags?
+How to Make Cold Brew Iced Tea with Tea Bags?

 Traditional Iced Tea and Sun Tea

-If making traditional iced tea, please refer to our article on How to Brew Your Tea for water temperature requirements and steep times.
 The temperature of the water and steeping time are different for each type of tea.
 For example, when making black tea, the water temperature should be heated to 195 degrees F (90 degrees C) and steeped for 3 minutes.
 However, when making green tea the water should be heated up to 175 degrees F (79 degrees C) and steep for only 2.5 minutes for best results.
-After the proper steeping time, remove tea bags or loose-leaf tea.
-Allow tea to cool and serve over ice.

 How to Make Cold Brew Without an Iced Tea Maker?

-- You can use any container or even a quart mason jar with a lid to make cold brew tea.
-A pitcher with a lid of even a glass pitcher with plastic wrap work well too.
+1. You can use any container or even a quart mason jar with a lid to make cold brew tea.
+A pitcher with a lid or even a glass pitcher with plastic wrap work well too.

-- The ratio of tea to cool water is 2 tea sachets (bags) for every 16 ounces of water.
-Alternatively, the ratio of loose-leaf tea to water is 3 teaspoons of loose-leaf tea for every 16 ounces of cool water.
+2. The ratio of tea to cool water is 2 tea sachets (bags) for every 12-14 ounces of water or less or more depending on your taste preferences.
+Alternatively, the ratio of loose-leaf tea to water is approximately 2 perfect measuring spoons (3 teaspoons) of loose-leaf tea for every 8 ounces of cool water.
 Depending on the size of your container, you will have to measure accordingly.

-- After the brewing time in refrigerator, remove the tea bags or strain to remove loose leaf tea.
+5. After brewing in refrigerator, remove the tea bags or strain to remove loose leaf tea.

 How to serve?

 Plain Iced tea is a cool and refreshing beverage.
 Do you want to kick up a few notches and impress your family and guests?
-Add some fresh fruit slices, berries, mint leaves or even serve frozen with Healthy World Cuisine’s recipe for Rainbow Berry Rooibos Ice Pops.
+Add some fresh fruit slices, berries, mint leaves or even serve frozen as a Rainbow Berry Rooibos Ice Pops.

-If you like sweet cold brew iced tea, add a little simple syrup or dissolved sugar alternative of choice to suit your needs.
+If you like sweet cold brew iced tea, add a little simple syrup or try one of our ideas on how to sweeten tea without sugar to suit your needs.
 As cold brew is already chilled, honey, granulated sugar and all alternative sweeteners will need to be dissolved first before adding to your tea.

 Make the most out of this beautiful spring and summer weather!
 Learning how to make cold brew tea is an eye-opening experience.
 Once you try it, we bet you will be excited to try new iced tea blends.